Automated Alignment between Elicitation Interviews and Requirements: Introduction

-We cast T2SA as a matching problem between conversation transcript \emph{chunks} and stories, as depicted in Figure~\ref{fig:ex}.
-Segmenting interviews into overlapping chunks enables local grounding and traceability: each positive match points to concrete evidence and can be surfaced as a justification during review~\cite{Spijkman2022Roots}.
-However, naively evaluating all story–chunk pairs scales quadratically and can become cost prohibitive for long interviews or large story sets.
-To make T2SA practical, we introduce an \textit{embedding‑based blocking} scheme that retrieves, for each story, only its Top‑$K$ most similar chunks, and applies the more expensive matcher to the reduced candidate set~\cite{blockingSurvey}.
-Blocking preserves alignment quality while reducing LLM token processing by up to $3\times$, making source‑grounded evaluation feasible.
+This paper makes four contributions that pave the way for research about the alignment of interview transcripts and generated requirements: \begin{enumerate} \item We formalize \tts as a matching problem between conversation transcript \emph{chunks} and user stories, as depicted in Fig.~\ref{fig:ex}.
+Segmenting interviews into overlapping chunks enables local grounding and traceability: each positive match points to concrete evidence and can be surfaced as a justification during review~\cite{Spijkman2022Roots}. \item To make \tts practical, we introduce an \textit{embedding‑based blocking} scheme~\cite{blockingSurvey} that reduces the number of comparisons.
+Indeed, naively evaluating all story-chunk pairs scales quadratically and can become cost prohibitive for long interviews or large story sets. \item We conduct experiments on 17 software projects and show that an LLM-based matcher achieves an average macro-F1 of 0.86 on four manually annotated datasets for the matching task. \item Using the top-performing matcher and the non-annotated datasets, we demonstrate that \emph{faithfulness} and \emph{coverage} can be used to compare generated user stories (both human- and LLM-written). \end{enumerate}

-Overall, we report the following contributions. \begin{itemize}[leftmargin=*,noitemsep] \item We formalize \emph{text‑to‑story alignment (T2SA)} and introduce two complementary, source‑faithful measures, \emph{correctness} and \emph{completeness}, that quantify how well stories are grounded in interview transcripts. \item We instantiate alignment as pairwise matching between transcript chunks and stories, with interchangeable matchers (embeddings, cross‑encoders, LLM judges) and an embedding‑based blocking operator. \item We conduct experiments on 17 software projects with manually annotated evaluation stories, reporting that an LLM judge achieves an average 0.86 \mbox{macro‑F1} in T2SA.
-We analyze trade‑offs across chunking, blocking sizes, and matchers. \end{itemize}